 Immediately after booking with Weir, I was sent the exhaustive intake survey about my current skincare routine and daily habits.
 Questions included: What makeup products do you use?
 What skincare products do you use?
 What shampoo and conditioner do you buy?
 What kind of foods did you eat?
 Which laundry detergent do you use?
 Do you use face towels at the gym?
 How often do you wash your sheets?
 To be completely honest, completing the intake form felt a lot like homework.
 Still, I appreciated Weir's thoroughness.

 What to Expect During a Holistic Acne Treatment

 If the survey was my homework, it was Weir's study guide.
 When I was all settled in for my facial (cute sarong and comfortable heated bed included), Weir warned me, "I talk a lot."
 She continued, "I like to ask questions before resorting to treatment.
 Acne is telling you something.
 Don't shoot the messenger."

-I had never sought any holistic treatments before, but Pacific Touch NYC didn’t fit the hokey and crystal-heavy preconceived notions I had in my head.
-During the treatment, Weir clearly mapped out my acne: blackheads near my nose and cheeks; the occasional deep under-the-surface pimple around my nose, chin, and between my brows; and tiny white bumps along one side of my chin.
+I had never tried holistic treatments before, but Pacific Touch NYC didn't fit the hokey and crystal-heavy preconceived notions I had in my head.
+During the treatment, Weir mapped out my acne: blackheads near my nose and cheeks; the occasional deep under-the-surface pimple around my nose, chin, and between my brows; and tiny white bumps along one side of my chin.

 After finishing up my facial, my main takeaway was that my skincare and oral care routines needed some work.
 “I suspect that a majority of your issues are coming from being extremely sensitive and acne-prone.
 Identifying external triggers that are aggravating your skin will be key to your skin journey," Weir told me.
 "Given that are you prone to clogging, I highly recommend going as acne-safe as possible in all your products.”